rajeshvkothari/oom/Internal/DEVLOPER_README.md

 	    ```sh
 	    $ mvn
 	    ```
-		It will return error but fine.
+		Note : It will return error.

 	 - Git clone: